 What are LED High Bay Lights?

-A bay light illuminates a large area with a high ceiling.
+LED high bay fixtures illuminate a large area with a high ceiling.
 There are two main categories; high and low bay light.
 The primary characteristic used to tell them apart is the ceiling height.
 Normally high bay light means the installation height is over 12 feet.
 And its wattage is over 100W (10000lm), that’s why it’s called LED high bay light.

 Below are various industries and facilities that require high bay lighting.

 Before we get into the details of choosing the right LED light, it is important to determine why you need to choose an LED light.
 High bay lights have the following advantages: